 - Using a stationary bike, pedal as hard and fast as possible for 30 seconds.
-Then, pedal at a slow, easy pace for two to four minutes.
-Repeat this pattern for 15 to 30 minutes.
+Then, pedal at a slow, easy pace for 2–4 minutes.
+Repeat this pattern for 15–30 minutes.

 - After jogging to warm up, sprint as fast as you can for 15 seconds.
-Then, walk or jog at a slow pace for one to two minutes.
-Repeat this pattern for 10 to 20 minutes.
+Then, walk or jog at a slow pace for 1–2 minutes.
+Repeat this pattern for 10–20 minutes.

-- Perform squat jumps (video) as quickly as possible for 30 to 90 seconds.
-Then, stand or walk for 30 to 90 seconds.
-Repeat this pattern for 10 to 20 minutes.
+- Perform squat jumps as quickly as possible for 30–90 seconds.
+Then, stand or walk for 30–90 seconds.
+Repeat this pattern for 10–20 minutes.

-While these examples can get you started, you should modify your own routine based on your own preferences.
+While these examples can get you started, you can modify your routine based on your preferences.

-Some of the calories burned from high-intensity intervals come from a higher metabolism, which lasts for hours after exercise.
+Some of the calories burned as a result of high intensity intervals come from a higher metabolism, which lasts for hours after exercise.

 Overall, HIIT produces many of the same health benefits as other forms of exercise in a shorter amount of time.

-These benefits include lower body fat, heart rate and blood pressure.
+These benefits include decreases in body fat, heart rate, and blood pressure.
 HIIT may also help lower blood sugar and improve insulin sensitivity.

-So, if you are short on time and want to get active, consider trying high-intensity interval training.
+So, if you’re short on time and want to get active, consider trying high intensity interval training.